Wisoxx/adjustable-power-supply/README.md

 # Adjustable Laboratory Power Supply

-## Project Goal
+## Device Overview
-The goal of this project was to design and build a laboratory power supply with adjustable output voltage and integrated measurement of both voltage and load current.
-The device was designed as a versatile tool for powering and diagnosing various electronic circuits.
-Special attention was given to precise voltage regulation, accurate measurements, and stable operation.
+This project focuses on designing and building a laboratory power supply with adjustable output voltage and integrated measurement of both voltage and load current.
+The device serves as a versatile tool for powering and diagnosing various electronic circuits.
+Special attention was given to precise voltage regulation, accurate measurements, and stable operation. s

 ## Specifications
 - **Input Voltage:** 230V AC, 50Hz